How to Submit/eFile Income Tax Return and Wealth Statement Online With FBR for Tax Years 2014, 2015, 2016 & 2017

-There is not much change in the tax return for tax year 2016 compared to the return for tax year 2015.
-However, last year too people faced tremendous link problems while submitting returns for tax year 2015 and the date had to be extended many a times.
+There is not much change in the tax return for tax year 2017 compared to the return for tax year 2016.
+We hope that the IRIS system of FBR now works smoothly and bona fide taxpayers do not face as many problems as they faced last year.
 We pray that FBR this year removes the deficiencies in the return process and ensures the smooth running of its online system for filing returns.

 Filing Income Tax Returns Online in Pakistan

 This article is an humble attempt to guide the taxpayers who intend to file their income tax returns on their own without help of any tax lawyer of practitioner.